Many cooks throw steaks on a hot grill or over a hot fire and once it reaches the right temperature in the middle, it's done.

 You then place them in the fridge uncovered.

 The salt immediately begins to pull the juices to the surface where it mixes with the salt and becomes a slurry.
-Over the course of time, the salty meat juices are drawn back into the steak and if you wait long enough it will absorb all the way to the center.
+Over the course of time, the salty meat juices are drawn back into the steak and if you wait long enough it will absorb deep into the meat.

 Here's the same 2 steaks after about 45 minutes: